Clinical studies at the Bonn / Cologne site

 In this DZNE network research project (Autosomal Recessive Cerebellar Ataxia Registry, ARCA registry), modern methods are being used to search for new ataxia genes and biomarkers in autosomal recessive ataxias and early onset ataxias with onset before the age of 40.

-COG-HF (Mechanisms of cognitive impairment in chronic heart insufficiency)
+CHEF (Characterisation of cognitive impairment in heart failure)

 DANCER (Establishment of a Recruitment Pool of Potential Study Participants, of Realtives and a Control Group for DZNE Studies)